Transfer of titles and tax collection is done through the local county tax assessor-collector's office.

-Yes, if the vehicle being purchased is designed to carry more than six passengers and is used primarily (at least 80 percent of the time) to provide transportation to and from church or religious services or meetings.
-A vehicle registered as a passenger vehicle used primarily for the personal or official needs or duties of a minister is not exempt.
+Yes, if the vehicle being purchased is used primarily (at least 80 percent of the time) by a church or religious society.
+A vehicle is not exempt if used primarily for the personal or official needs or duties of a minister.

 No, standard pickup trucks or other motor vehicles operated on a farm or ranch do not qualify for exemption from Texas motor vehicle tax, even though they may display farm plates.
 Texas law does not provide a blanket agricultural exemption from motor vehicle tax.